webplatform/docs/apis/file/FileReaderSync/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The FileReaderSync interface allows to read File or Blob objects in a synchronous way.
-This interface is only available in workers as it enables synchronous I/O that could potentially block.
-}}
+{{Summary_Section|Allows for synchronous reading of '''File''' or '''Blob''' objects.
+Only available in [[Workers]], since synchronous I/O would otherwise block the main application from executing.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No